simon-ritchie/apysc/docs/_sources/stage.md.txt

 ## Stage background color setting

-Stage class has a `background_color` option, and this will change stage's background color.
+`Stage` class has a `background_color` option, and this will change the stage's background color.

 ```py
 # runnable